TijnBerns/unlearnable-examples/README.md

 # unlearnable-examples

-This repository contains the the code created for the bachelor thesis Exploring Unlearnable Examples by Tijn Berns.
+This repository contains the the code created for the bachelor thesis Exploring Unlearnable Examples.
 The thesis explores the resistance of error-minimizing noise against adversarial training and data augmentation.

 ### How to use to program